 God could have protected Paul with Angels – or a dozen other ways – but He chose to use a large group of ARMED men to provide cover for His Servant.

 Not every church can afford to hire police or security services.
-The budget of some churches barely keeps the lights on.
-In light of this, we make our appeal to all churches, and their denominational leaders, to recognize the Second Amendment, and, based on the laws of your particular state, encourage and allow the churches to defend themselves as they deem necessary (AND T-R-A-I-N)!!!.
+The budget of some churches barely gets the basics paid.
+In light of this, we make our appeal to all churches and their leaders to recognize the Second Amendment, and, based on the laws of your particular state, encourage and allow the churches to defend themselves as they deem necessary (AND T-R-A-I-N)!!!.

-Dear Bishop and other Church Leaders: there may come a day you find yourself in a lawsuit.
+Church Leaders: there may come a day you find yourself in a lawsuit.
 The charge will be that you restricted your people from protecting themselves in the face of a massacre.
-Your posted sign kept your flock gun-free: but had no affect on the heart of the murderer.
+Your posted sign kept your flock gun-free: but had no affect on the heart of the wicked.

 The attacker was 6'4" and weighed 240 pounds.